-Happy Fall to you all!
 I’m so happy to be back in the kitchen!
 The later part of this past summer was incredibly busy for Alex and I. We took a major road trip, driving through 17 states!
 We were able to visit my family in Cleveland, Ohio and Indianapolis, Indiana and then we made our way to Tulsa, Oklahoma and Coffeyville, Kansas, where a lot of Alex’s family lives.
 We also took a short and much need trip down to Miami, Florida.
 Gosh, we love that place.

 So, I’m easing back into the kitchen and starting to prepare more comforting dishes that come along with these cooler temperature in Atlanta.
 With that being said, let’s talk about this Mushroom and Sage Quiche.
-If you’ve been looking for a quiche that tastes like fall, then this is it.
-It’s savory and the fresh sage adds so much to this dish.
 I personally baked this with the stems and all, just for appearances sake and I’m going to recommend that you finely chop yours up and add it into your egg mixture prior to baking.

 If you’re not a big sage fan, no worries.
 You can easily just omit it all together or feel free to substitute it with another fresh herb that you like.
 I’ve used oregano with this quiche, both dried and fresh and it worked really well.
-If using dried herbs, I would use about 1/4 teaspoon.
+When using dried herbs, I would use about 1/4 teaspoon.
 I also made my own crust, but store-bought works just as well. 🙂

 Mushroom and Sage Quiche - Supper with Michelle